COVID-19 vaccine hesitancy in the United States: Medical professionals

 Survey research of medical professionals in the United States shows a large majority of the American medical community accepts and trusts the COVID-19 vaccines.
 Medical professionals in the United States are vaccinated at a higher rate than the general public they serve.
 For example, in August 2021 in Alabama, it was estimated 50-60% of hospital staff were vaccinated compared to a <35% vaccination rate for the total state population.
 Regional vaccination rate in health care professionals parallels that of the local community, where states with higher vaccination rates have higher instances of vaccinated health care workers.
 In July 2021, the Mayo Clinic, a nonprofit American academic medical center with over 60,000 employees, announced they would require staff to get vaccinated.

-A group of physicians joined parents and disability advocates in 2021 to form the No License for Disinformation group, which files complaints to the corresponding states medical boards against doctors who have spread false Covid statements to have all their licenses taken away.
+In 2021, a group of physicians, parents, and disability advocates united to establish the non-profit organization No License for Disinformation (NLFD).
+Formed by clinically practicing physicians whose patient care was significantly impacted by patients holding false beliefs, the group aimed to address the spread of medical misinformation.
+These doctors revealed that their patients were repeating medical misinformation, using phrases commonly employed by leading politically affiliated doctors associated with the 2020 Donald Trump Presidential reelection campaign.
+On September 21, 2021, the authors and founders of NLFD made their announcement in the Washington Post.
+They highlighted the detrimental effects of Trump’s doctors and urged the State Medical Boards to take action to halt this widespread misinformation campaign.